PeterBorisenko/PeterBorisenko/README.md

 ### 👋 Hi, I’m @PeterBorisenko
-I am currently working on *Power management system* and *Flight computer* for multipurpose drone.
+I am currently working on a *Power management system* and a *Flight computer* for a multipurpose drone.
+I use RTEMS and F-prime systems.
-It's kinda challenging and require many skills
+It's kinda challenging and require many skills to get well optimised and safe solution.
 But it is also a fun.
-Because who doesn't like challnges?
+Because everyone loves challnges!